Rooh Afza: Preparation

 Rooh Afza syrup is generally served mixed with cold milk or water and ice.
 Rooh Afza is often prepared as part of Iftar (the evening meal for breaking the fast or roza), during Ramadan.
 The concentrate can also be mixed with water, which is a common preparation in the hot South Asian summers.
 When mixed with water, the final drink is a type of sharbat.
 Rooh Afza syrup is often mixed with Kulfi ice cream and vermicelli to make a similar version of the popular Iranian dessert Faloodeh.

-Controversies

-Lawsuit & fines in Bangladesh

-On the complaint of false information, misleading advertisements and publication of false information on the web site, Safe Food Inspector Kamrul Hassan filed a case against Hamdard Laboratories Bangladesh on May 30, 2018.
-In the case, he mentions that the information published in the advertisement with 'Rooh Afza made with 35 fruit juice' is not correct.
-On June 12 of the same year, Pure food court judge AFM Maruf Chowdhury fined the company four lakhs taka for publishing misleading advertisements.
-If unable to pay the fine, then the Hamdard chairman and managing director would be punished for three months' imprisonment.

-Allegations of 'Sharbat Jihad'

-In 2025, Baba Ramdev's Patanjali Foods Limited circulated advertisements alleging Rooh Afza to promote "sharbat jihad" i.e undermining Hindu culture & fostering Muslim takeover of the land by construction of mosques & madrasas by the beverage's Muslim owners (as acts of charity) financed by the sales of the beverage raised from Hindus.
-Hamdard India filed a defamation case in the Delhi High Court against Patanjali, which ordered that the advertisements be immediately pulled down.